qaul/qaul.net/docs/protocols/Qaul-Routing-Protocol.md

 A response body is addressed to the original `source`, carries the same `request_id`, and is forwarded the same way.

+#### Source addressing

+Because a response is routed to the requester's `source` by the same next-hop lookup as the request, a request whose `source` names an identity the mesh carries no entry for is answerable only by an adjacent responder.
+A node SHALL therefore set `source` and `source_is_node` to the identity under which it propagates (Section 3.2):

+* In **user form** — the node hosts exactly one user, has no INTERNET transport and holds no foreign delegation — `source` is that hosted user's ID and `source_is_node` is 0.
+* In **node form**, `source` is the node's own ID and `source_is_node` is 1.

+This makes a response routable exactly when the request was: the propagated identity is, by construction, the one for which the sphere holds a routing entry (Section 9.1).
+Sourcing a request from a node ID while propagating in user form leaves the requester addressable only through a neighbour's direct adjacency, so the exchange succeeds at one hop and fails at two.

+The rule constrains the envelope only.
+Where a body names a subject of its own — `DelegationSubscribe.user_id` and `DelegationRevoke.user_id` (Sections 11.6, 11.7) — that field carries the semantic identity and is unaffected by which identity addressed the envelope.

 ### 11.5.
 Profile Fetch

     message ProfileRequest  { uint32 cached_version = 1; }